Fly by Night (musical): Act 2

 Harold is about to board his train when he spots Miriam, who has returned to New York to see Daphne's play.
 She explains why she can't be with him, but he convinces her to have one lunch with him ("Me With You").
 This lunch lasts for hours, and as they are about to part ways, the northeast blackout hits and the lights go out.

 Mr McClam, who was about to take his own life by dropping his record player into his bath, believes that his wife sent the blackout to save him.
 He goes outside and tells a small crowd of neighbours the story of how he met his wife, and the significance of La Traviata ("Cecily Smith").

 Meanwhile, the blackout - which struck just as the curtain was about to rise on the play - causes Joey to have an epiphany, and he decides he needs to leave New York.
 He asks Daphne to come with him, but she refuses as living in New York is her dream.

 Harold and Miriam, caught up in the romance of the blackout, decide to run away; however, Miriam looks up at a clock and sees that the time stopped at 5:27.
 She stops in her tracks, remembering the prophecy, and is hit by a speeding car.
-At the hospital, Daphne and Harold learn that she has passed away ("Fly By Night (Reprise)").
+At the hospital, Daphne and Harold learn that she has died ("Fly By Night (Reprise)").

 Grief-stricken, Harold spends hours wandering around the dark city, eventually finding himself on his childhood stoop, where he is comforted by his father.
 He goes to his apartment, where Daphne sings 'Stars I Trust' on the roof.
 Together, they look at the sky and mourn Miriam ("November Stars").